JGL/DiplomaInAppleDevelopment-AutumnWinter2022/README.md

 Block 2 consists of three units, studied in parallel:

 - **Coding Two**: Further Apple Frameworks.
 This unit explores further Apple frameworks to develop 2D games.
 You will gain experience using frameworks such as SpriteKit.
-Taught by Joel Gethin Lewis and TBC.
+Taught by Joel Gethin Lewis.
 - **Product Two**: Individual App Design and Launch.
 In this unit you will develop an app concept for Apple’s iOS.
 This will give you both an understanding of the development process using the standard Apple development tools and build on your Swift learning in an applied context.
 Taught by Joel Gethin Lewis.
 - **ML Two**: Making Models with Create ML.
 This unit explores the creation of bespoke Machine Learning models using Apple tools and specifically the Create ML framework.
 Taught by TBC.